openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 By default this role installs dnsmasq to act as a DHCP server for provisioning hosts.
 In the event this is not required, set the following configuration:

+internal_ip: "<IPv4 address of network_interface>"
+internal_interface: {"address": .. "network": .. "netmask": .. "broadcast": ..}

+The IP address and network interface information which will be used by bare metal machines to connect to the conductor and the internal HTTP server, and for cross-service interactions.

 include_dhcp_server: false

 If you chose to utilize the dhcp server, You may wish to set default ranges: